WorldofKerry/Python2Verilog/README.md

 A use case is for drawing shapes on grids (for VGA output), where the user may prototype the algorithm in python and then convert it to verilog for use in an FPGA.

-A testbench is also generated and asserted against the Python outputs.
+A testbench can also be generated and asserted against the Python outputs.

 Supports Python [Generator functions](https://wiki.python.org/moin/Generators) as well as the following block types:

 - `if`
 - `while`

-**Warning**: Variables do not have block scope.
+**Warning**: Variables are treated as global and therefore no variable shadowing.

 ## Sample Usage
 `pip install python2verilog`